OpenDriveLab/DriveLM/challenge/README.md

 Please refresh the page, click `Login with Hugging Face` at the bottom of the left panel.

+### If I encounter a reshape error, what should I do?

+You should first refer to this [location](https://github.com/OpenDriveLab/DriveLM/blob/main/challenge/evaluation.py#L90).
+Most of the reshape errors occur here.

 ### Finally, which dataset do we submit to the competition?